 Here’s the famous video, “The Invisible Gorilla”

 This illusion actually demonstrates the success of our visual system.
 Although we’re being fooled by this illusion, our brain is wired to analyze visual information to make the most sense to function.
 To assess this image, the brain factors in the effect of shadows on luminance and the sharp edges and contrast among neighboring colors and shades.
-Check out a more detailed explanation by Edward Adelson, Professor of Vision Sciences at MIT, who created this image.
 See more mind-boggling perception illusions.